dhyuan99/VecKM_flow/README.md

     </a>
 </div>

-To reproduce the inference, we precompute the undistorted normalized coordinates.
+**[Reproduce the inference]** We precompute the undistorted normalized coordinates.
 They can be downloaded in [this drive]().
 The data format is exactly the same as the [demo data](demo/demo_data).
 Therefore, it is straight-forward to use the API to inference the datasets.